Syros: Greek War of Independence and 19th century

 Between 1822 and 1865, Ermoupoli was rebuilt in a Neoclassical style, merging Greek Classicism with elements of the Renaissance.
 Many landmarks such as the City Hall (designed by the German architect Ernst Ziller), the Apollo Theatre by the Italian architect Pietro Campo (a miniature version of the La Scala in Milan), the main Library, the General Hospital of Syros (Vardakeio-Proio), Miaoulis square and other buildings were built during that period of time.
+Passing through on 6 April 1864, the effect of all the sugary marble is such that the English artist Edward Lear, refers to the town fondly in his diary as "the old sparkly pile".

 The European architects (mainly Germans and Italians) and also Greeks who participated in the design and planning of Ermoupolis respected the classical and ancient Greek architecture and harmonized it with the romanticism of the West.
 Ermoupoli has a high density of neoclassical architecture.
 The prosperity of Syros was connected with the development of social and cultural life.
 The evolutionary cycle was completed with the creation of the first industrial units during the decade of 1860–70.

 Most public buildings, churches, schools, stadiums and many mansions were built in the same elegant and neoclassical style, making Ermoupoli at the time a very modern city with a unique character.
 As a result, Syros changed almost overnight from a rather quiet island into a vigorous centre of crafts, industry and production.
 Also, due to its large port of Ermoupoli, it turned into a major centre for ship building and refitting.
 Neorion was the first shipyard of Greece.
 To this very day, it remains a place where many ships are serviced and refitted.

 Since 1830 the commerce of fabrics, silk, ship building, leather and iron developed on Syros and at the same time a powerful banking system was created.
 The tremendous growth and development of Ermoupolis continued and until 1860 Syros was the most important commercial harbour in Greece.
 Together with commerce and ship building, construction and public works were also developed.
 The Greek Steamship Company was founded in 1856.